deepflowio/docs/translate/translated/07-integration/02-input/02-tracing/04-opentelemetry.md

 deepflow-ctl agent-group-config update <your-agent-group-id> -f your-agent-group-config.yaml
 ```

-If the collector group does not yet have a configuration, use the following command to create a new configuration based on the your-agent-group-config.yaml file:
+If the collector group does not yet have a configuration, create a new configuration based on the your-agent-group-config.yaml file using the following command:

 ```bash
 deepflow-ctl agent-group-config create -f your-agent-group-config.yaml